1. The act or process of modulating.

 a.
 A passing or transition from one key or tonality to another.

 b.
 The result of such a transition.

 a.
 A change in stress, pitch, loudness, or tone of the voice; an inflection of the voice.

 b.
 An instance of such a change or an inflection.

 5. The harmonious use of language, as in poetry or prose.

-6. Electronics The variation of a property of an electromagnetic wave or signal, such as its amplitude, frequency, or phase.
+6. Physics The variation of a property of a wave, beam, or signal, such as its amplitude, frequency, speed, or phase.

 Indo-European & Semitic Roots Appendices

 Thousands of entries in the dictionary include etymologies that trace their origins back to reconstructed proto-languages.
 You can obtain more information about these forms in our online appendices:

 The Indo-European appendix covers nearly half of the Indo-European roots that have left their mark on English words.
 A more complete treatment of Indo-European roots and the English words derived from them is available in our Dictionary of Indo-European Roots.